automl/auto-sklearn/doc/faq.rst

 .. collapse:: <b>Can I fit an ensemble also only post-hoc?</b>

-    To use a single core only, it is possible to build ensembles post-hoc.
+    It is possible to build ensembles post-hoc.
 An example on how to do this (first searching for individual models, and then building an ensemble from them) can be seen in :ref:`sphx_glr_examples_60_search_example_sequential.py`.

 Configuring the Search Procedure
 ================================